reedphish/discord-reedland/README.md

 1 Install the following debs: "ruby", "ruby-devel", "libsodium18"

+2 sudo apt-get install libxslt-dev libxml2-dev zlib1g-dev

-2 Run: gem install bundler
+3 Run: gem install bundler

-3 Run: bundle install
+4 Run: bundle install

 Note: This bot does not use "libsodium18" at the moment.
 You can discard any warnings about it.